 Fill in the application form (using INCO”s input!)

-The facilitator will decide to have a first call or not.
+The facilitator will decide to have the first call or not.
 This will be an intro call with me and the purpose is to get a better idea of the entrepreneur and what they are working on. (typically within 1 week).
-In case of B. Amsterdam, the 'jaar plan' is already important.
+In the case of B. Amsterdam, the 'jaar plan' is already important.
 Meaning, you should have a clear vision on what you like to achieve in the first 12 months, and how you ensure that after 12 months the company will be profitable, and be able to pay you both a fair salary.
-In attachment I covered this with the 5 milestones, which you should describe in detail.
-Especially on how to make turnover, and how you will get the visitors/sales.
+In attachment, I covered this with the 5 milestones, which you should describe in detail.
+Especially on how to make a turnover, and how you will get the visitors/sales.
 Remember, the goal here is to create jobs, for which you need to be able to make a profit

-After this they discuss with the team and when it seems like a fit, they'll invite for a second call (or visit) with their startup visa coaches.
-This call/visit will be a more in-depth look into the business plan and a chance for the mentors to meet the entrepreneur. (within 2 weeks after the first call) (possible via video call, if visit is not possible)
+After this, they discuss with the team and when it seems like a fit, they'll invite for a second call (or visit) with their startup visa coaches.
+This call/visit will be a more in-depth look into the business plan and a chance for the mentors to meet the entrepreneur. (within 2 weeks after the first call) (possible via video call, if a visit is not possible)